 Active RFID/Bluetooth Beacons

-Active RFID asset tracking systems use battery-powered tags working in concert with Bluetooth or Bluetooth Low Energy (BLE) beacons to continuously broadcast and/or read information in real-time.
+Active RFID asset tracking systems use battery-powered tags working in concert with Bluetooth or Bluetooth Low Energy (LE) beacons to continuously broadcast and/or read information in real-time.
 To be sure, these so-called “bleeding edge” beacon technologies are driving the IoT asset tracking market for real-time indoor positioning solutions.
 And no wonder.

 At between $5 and $20 each, these tags are more expensive than the passive RFID variety, but they have a much longer read range of up to 300 feet, which eliminates the need for costly readers.
 Indeed, you can use something as simple as your smartphone for handheld reading.